SiclaitGitHub/ticket-lifecycle/README.md

 <p>
 1. Create Sample Tickets

-- Create 3 sample tickets of varying priority through the end user interface that can be accessed through this URL "http://localhost/osTicket/"
+- Create 3 sample tickets of varying priority through the end user interface that can be accessed through this URL. "http://localhost/osTicket/".
-- This will give us matters to address when using the "Admin Panel"
+- This will give us matters to address when using the "Admin Panel".

 </p>